ryanGrayPoints/manual-bonus/README.md

 # manual-bonus
-Requires all 4 files to execute
+Requires all 4 files in repository to execute

 Also requires the requests library, to install run $ python -m pip install requests